d3adspace/gradle-project-template/README.md

     tags: true
 ```

 But the CI still needs the credentials to access the nexus.
-These are supplied via envrionemtn variables.
+These are supplied via environment variables.
 We can [encrypt](https://docs.travis-ci.com/user/encryption-keys/) them into our CI config:

 ```xml
 ###################